Condensational and collisional growth of cloud droplets in a turbulent environment: Numerical model

-We approximate the droplet dynamics using a stochastic Monte Carlo algorithm \citep{bird1978monte,bird1981monte,jorgensen1983comparison} that represents a number of spherical droplets by a superparticle \citep{Dullemond_2008, Shima09, Johansen_2012, li2017eulerian, li2017effect}.
-All droplets in superparticle $i$ are assumed to have the same material density $\rho_l$, radius $r_i$, and velocity $v_i$.
-Further, each superparticle is assigned a volume of the grid cell and thus a droplet number density, $n_i$.
-Each superdroplet is treated as a Lagrangian point-particle, where one solves for the particle position $\bm{x}_i$,
+We approximate the droplet dynamics using the superparticle method \citep{Dullemond_2008, Shima09, Johansen_2012, li2017eulerian, li2017effect}.
+In this approach, several identical microscopic droplets are represented by a superparticle.
+Each superparticle is assumed a certain volume and is thus assigned a droplet number density, $n_i$.
+The position of superparticle $i$ is denoted by $\bm{x}_i$ and obeys